alec-tschantz/alec-tschantz.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD UC student at the University of Sussex studying computational neuroscience.
+I am a PhD student at the Sackler Centre for Consciousness Science, supervised by [Anil Seth](https://www.anilseth.com/) and [Christopher Buckley](https://christopherlbuckley.com/).
+I'm explore the overlap between theoretical neuroscience and machine learning.

+## Recent News